DATA PROTECTION POLICY

 From time to time it may be that our service falls short of the standards to which we aspire.
 The sorts of grievance you may have, and which can be investigated are:

 Delays in work being completed.

 If at any time you would like to discuss with us how our service could be improved or if you are in any way dissatisfied with the service you are receiving, in the first instance please raise the matter with the person you normally deal with at the firm.
 If they are unable to resolve the matter on a timely basis to your satisfaction, please let us know by contacting:

 Tel: 01782 848838

-He will acknowledge your letter within 5 business days and deal with it within 8 weeks.
-Normally, he will investigate your complaint, but if your complaint is in respect of him, he may appoint another director or, with your permission, his alternate (Mr Andrew Riley at A Wood & Co.
-LLP) to investigate the matter.
+She will acknowledge your letter within 5 business days and deal with it within 8 weeks.
+Normally, She will investigate your complaint, but if your complaint is in respect of her, she may appoint another director to investigate the matter.
 You will be provided with a written report on their findings and the proposed course of action that the firm can and/or will take.
 This report will generally confirm either a telephone call or meeting at which the report and findings will be discussed with you.